 Reims is where you should start your journey to explore the Champagne Houses of France.
 It is considered the center of champagne making by many aficionados.
-While walking the streets, you will soon realize that you are on top of the chalky soil and what lies beneath are cool, dark caves.
-These caves are connected thru miles of underground tunnel systems with millions of bottles of champagne being lovingly cared for and riddled just for you.
+While walking the streets, you will soon realize that you are on top of the chalky soil, and what lies beneath are cool, dark caves.
+These caves are connected thru miles of underground tunnel systems with millions of bottles of champagne being lovingly cared for just for you.
 Once you have had a chance to explore the underground tunnel system, you will be smitten with this town.

-French Wine Regions: Reims’ Veuve Clicquot
+Reims’ Veuve Clicquot

 While in Reims, you can visit the famed Veuve Clicquot, which was founded in 1772.
 It was one of the most prestigious Champagne houses in the world.
-It was also the first Champagne House to produce a rose champagne by adding in red wine.
-You will hear the stories of Madam Clicquot who grew and developed this famous champagne brand in the 1820’s.
+It was also the first Champagne House to produce rose champagne by adding in red wine.
+You will hear the stories of Madame Clicquot who grew and developed this famous champagne brand in the 1820s.
 This was at a time when men dominated the champagne business, but she would have nothing of it and created an empire!

 One can hardly mention a trip to Reims without mentioning its majestic Cathedral, Notre Dame de Reims, which was destroyed during World War I as Reims was the biggest city on France’s western front during the war.
 It has been admirably restored.
 While in Reims, I had a chance to go to a grand ball at the Reims City Hall and I can certainly vouch for its beauty and opulence.